RusKursusGruppen/robo-flach/README.md

 ## Robo-Flach
 #### The helper for our lunch club.
-The club works by one person writing "anybody up for lunch?" in a messenger thread, the people that want to join then to the message with a `👍` emoji.
+The club works by one person writing "anybody up for lunch?" in a messenger thread, the people that want to join then reacts to the message with a `👍` emoji.

 ## Set-up
 Run the following set of commands to get a local development environment